uhlryk/angular-dynamic-number/README.md

 - config decimal separator (dot or comma)
 - config to accept positive, negative and both numbers.
 - model value is correct javascript number, but view value may be correct number for localities
-- dynamic thousand separator (if decimal separator is comma then thousand separator is dot)
+- dynamic thousand separator (by default if decimal separator is comma then thousand separator is dot)
+- thousand separarator: space, dot or comma
 - filter with comma/dot separator and congurable number of fraction digits
 - filter with thousand separator
 - keeps cursor position